 Formatting and Submission Instructions

 All submissions must conform to the Author Instructions , and be submitted electronically via the EasyChair submission system (Early Career Researchers Forum track), by the submission deadline, and must not have been published before.
+The ECRF track does NOT have a double-blind review process.
+You can ignore that part of the Author Instructions.

 Ongoing Research Papers